dannsam/xenko-docs/manual/input/sensors.md

 ###Use Gravity Sensor

-[GravitySensor](xref="SiliconStudio.Xenko.Input.GravitySensor") class measures the gravity force applied on a device.
+[GravitySensor](xref="SiliconStudio.Xenko.Input.GravitySensor") measures the gravity force applied on a device.

-The gravity sensor gives a three-dimensional vector indicating the direction and magnitude of gravity (meters/second squared).
+The gravity sensor gives a three-dimensional vector indicating the direction and magnitude of gravity (meters per second squared).
-The following code shows you how to get an instance of the gravity sensor:
+The following code shows how to get an instance of the gravity sensor:

 ```
  var gravityVector = Input.Gravity.Vector;
 ```

 ###Use User Acceleration Sensor
-**User Acceleration Sensor** sensor is similar to Accelerometer, but it measures the acceleration applied **only** by a user (without gravitational acceleration).
+**User Acceleration Sensor** is similar to Accelerometer, but it measures the acceleration applied **only** by a user (without gravitational acceleration).

-Use [UserAcceleration.Acceleration](xref="SiliconStudio.Xenko.Input.InputManager.UserAccelerationSensor") to get the user acceleration value.
+Use [UserAcceleration.Acceleration](xref="SiliconStudio.Xenko.Input.InputManager.UserAccelerationSensor") to get user acceleration value.

 **Access user acceleration**
 ```